Murray Foster: Other projects

-In 2009, Foster performed a well-received lead role in the theatrical production of the play “Toronto Noir” in the Summerworks Theatre Festival.
+In 2009, Foster performed a well-received lead role in the theatrical production of the play Toronto Noir in the Summerworks Theatre Festival.

 In 2010, he and John Deere Credit Canada business analyst Brenda Morrow founded Platypus, the world's first green energy gift company.
 Patrons may purchase gifts of 100% renewable energy or donate to green energy projects worldwide on behalf of friends, family, clients or employees.

 In January 2012, he wrote and recorded 30 songs in 30 days as part of the Stephen Lewis Foundation's DARE Campaign.
 The songs, made available to the public, raised almost $6,000 to fight AIDS in Africa.

 Also in 2012, Foster was hired as the songwriting instructor by the Trebas Institute of Music in Toronto.

 Foster supports various environmental causes, including the drive to expand safe cycling in Toronto.
 On September 8, 2013, he served as emcee of the Toronto Bicycle Music Festival.

 On December 16, 2013, Toronto City Council endorsed the creation of the Toronto Music Industry Advisory Council to guide its efforts to support the economic and cultural development of the city's music industry.
 Foster was appointed to the board for his work as an independent artist.

 In January 2014, Foster launched the Toronto Songwriting School, Canada's first institute devoted exclusively to songwriting, was a featured speaker at Nerd Nite Toronto, and released The Cocksure Lads' sophomore album.

 In 2016, Murray Foster and Todd Green founded Choir Nation: Your Rockstar Moment.
 Pitched as a team-building service, Choir Nation puts participants into choir groups with celebrated Canadian musicians, with whom they rehearse and perform a concert.

-From 2014 - 2016, Foster held the role of Executive Director for the non-profit Our Place Initiative.
+From 2014–2016, Foster held the role of Executive Director for the non-profit Our Place Initiative.

 He has also written articles for magazines such as Now, Driven and the online DailyXY.com.

 In 2016, Foster partnered with Andreas Kalogiannidis to found the non-profit organization Toronto Music City, which is partnering with the City of Toronto and Daniels Developments to building affordable housing specifically for musicians.
 Their first such project breaks ground in Regent Park in summer 2017.
 Toronto Music City also has a mandate to update and coordinate music education services across the Greater Toronto Area.

+In 2020, Foster was a finalist for the Roy Thomson Hall Award of Recognition.